puppetlabs/puppet-instruqt-tracks/pe601-lab-3-0-schedule-plans-in-production-with-orchestrator/01-schedule-plans-in-prod-with-orchestrator/assignment.md

 ✏️ **Note:** If you've been disconnected, click **Reconnect** to connect to the Windows agent.<br><br>
 1. In the system tray, click the **Windows Explorer** icon.
 1. Navigate to **This PC** > **Local Disk (C:)** > **backups**.
-2. Double-click the date-stamped directory and notice that the NGINX log files have been backed up.
+2. Double-click the date-stamped directory and notice that the NGINX log files (`access.log`, `error.log`) have been backed up.

 🔀 Switch to the **Linux Agent 2** tab.<br><br>
 1. Run the following command to change directories into the backups directory: